EduardoZepeda/coffee-bytes-hugo/content/posts/como-hacer-un-switch-o-match-en-python/index.en.md

 coverImage: "images/PythonYatiene.jpg"
 coverImageCredits: "Credits to https://www.pexels.com/@cottonbro/"
-description: "Learn how to use the Python switch statement called match, its basic syntax and guard, to control the flow of your application."
+description: "Learn how to use the Python switch statement, also known as match, its basic syntax and guard, to control the flow of your application."
 keywords:
 - python